 In the Share Exchange Agreement, we acquired 100% of the issued and outstanding shares of privately held Sigyn Therapeutics common stock in exchange for 75% of the fully paid and nonassessable shares of our common stock outstanding (the "Acquisition").
 In conjunction with the transaction, we changed our name from Reign Resources Corporation to Sigyn Therapeutics, Inc. pursuant to an amendment to our articles of incorporation that was filed with the State of Delaware.
 Subsequently, our trading symbol was changed to SIGY.
 The Acquisition was treated by the Company as a reverse merger in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 For accounting purposes, Sigyn is considered to have acquired Reign Resources Corporation as the accounting acquirer because: (i) Sigyn stockholders own 75% of the combined company, on an as-converted basis, immediately following the Closing Date, (ii) Sigyn directors hold a majority of board seats in the combined company and (iii) Sigyn management held all key positions in the management of the combined company.
-Accordingly, Sigyn's historical results of operations will replace Reign Resources Corporation's historical results of operations for all periods prior to the Acquisition and, for all periods following the Acquisition, the results of operations of the combined company will be included in the Company's financial statements.
-The Acquisition was treated as a "tax-free exchange" under Section 368 of the Internal Revenue Code of 1986 and resulted in the private Sigyn Therapeutics corporate entity (established on October 29, 2019) to become a wholly owned subsidiary of Reign Resources Corporation.
-Among the conditions for closing the acquisition, the Reign Resources Corporation extinguished all previously reported liabilities, its preferred class of shares, and all stock purchase options.
+Accordingly, Sigyn's historical results of operations will replace Reign Resources Corporation's historical results of operations for all periods prior to the Acquisition was treated as a "tax-free exchange" under Section 368 of the Internal Revenue Code of 1986 and resulted in the private Sigyn Therapeutics corporate entity (established on October 29, 2019) to become a wholly owned subsidiary of Reign Resources Corporation.
+Among the conditions for closing the acquisition, the Reign Resources Corporation extinguished all periods prive (established all periods) reported liabilities, its preferred class of shares, and all stock purchase options.
 As a result, the reported liabilities totaling \$3,429,516 were converted into a total of 7,907,351 common shares.
-Additionally, assets held on t
+Additionally, assets held on the books of Reign Resources Corporation, such as Gem inventory, was kept in the Company and therefore recorded as assets on the Share Exchang

-As of August 15, 2023, we had a total 44,231,402 shares issued and outstanding, of which 18,591,402 shares are held by non-affiliate shareholders.
+As of November 10, 2023, we had a total 51,536,602 shares issued and outstanding, of which 25,896,602 shares are held by non-affiliate shareholders.